Azure/azure-powershell-common/src/Authentication.Abstractions/README.md

 - Newtonsoft.Json (10.0.0.0)
 ## Interfaces
 ### IAccessToken
-Represents a renwable access token
+Represents a renewable access token
 ### IAuthenticationFactory
 Abstract factory for authentication classes compatible with .Net autorest-generated libraries
 ### IAzureAccount
 Abstract representation of a logged-in principal
 ### IAzureContext
-Abstract representation of the default target for authentication and Azure PowerzShell commands (Environment, Tenant, Account, Subscription)
+Abstract representation of the default target for authentication and Azure PowerShell commands (Environment, Tenant, Account, Subscription)
 ### IAzureContextContainer
-A dictionary of IAzureContext objects
+A dictionary of IAzureContext objects.
+The default context container will contain all of the possible contexts for the logged-in identities (one context per tenant x subscription, for each logged-in principal).
 ### IAzureEnvironment
-Abstract representation of a particular Azure Cloud
+Abstract representation of a particular Azure Cloud.
+Contains the endpoints, authentication resources (scopes), and domain name suffixes associated with a particular cloud.
+There are built-in environments for the Azure public clouds, and users may create an environment for any on-premise, private, or air-gapped clouds.
 ### IAzureSession
 ### IAzureSubscription
 Abstract representation of an ARM subscription.
 ### IAzureTenant
-Abstract represetnation of an AAD Tenant
+Abstract representation of an AAD Tenant
 ### IClientAction
-Abstract representation of an action that can be performed ona  client
+Abstract representation of an action that can be performed on a client.
+This is generally used to alter the shape or processing of all or some requests and responses processed by the client.
 ### IClientFactory
-Abstract factory for .Net Autorest-generated clients
+Abstract factory for .Net Autorest-generated clients.
+This is the main entry point that cmdlets based on management clients will use to create and authenticate their clients.
 ### IDataStore
-Methods representing a file store - used to abstract away file system details for testing purposes
+An abstract representation of a file store, used to abstract operations over the file system for items cached, written, or read by PowerShell cmdlets.
+Used mainly to mock file operations in tests, but could also be used to store PowerShell files on some other medium (like blob storage).
 ### IExtensibleModel
 Base interface for all model interfaces - provides a dictionary of extended properties that can be used by any model.
-Extensions over this interface implemented in this library allow adding basic extension storage and lookup functions once and having them apply ao all implementations of any interface in this library.
+Extensions over this interface implemented in this library allow adding basic extension storage and lookup functions once and having them apply to all implementations of any interface in this library.
+This is used as a mechanism for adding new data, or command-specific data into the metadata caches maintained by PowerShell.
 ### IExtensibleSettings
 Base interface for serializable settings classes.
-Interface allows a single extension implementation that applies to all implementiung interfaces and classes.
+Interface allows a single extension implementation that applies to all implementing interfaces and classes.
 ### IFileProvider
 Base abstration for shared file data - allows implementations that provide thread-safe and process safe file access.
 ### IHyakAuthenticationFactory